 What to Do There

-Constantly showcasing new temporary exhibits and activities, the museum is sure to be a great experience even if you have been there before.
+Frequently showcasing new temporary exhibits and activities, the museum is sure to be a great experience even if you have been there before.

 The Museum is full of permanent exhibits that will dazzle you and your family.
 Here are a few of our favorites we suggest you check out during your visit…

-The Hall of Humans
+Hall of Human Life

-The stations builds a biological understanding of humans from our social nature, to how DNA, cancer, diseases and antibiotics all work inside the body.
+The stations builds a biological understanding of humans from our social nature, to how DNA, cancer, diseases, and antibiotics all work inside the body.

 The right side is even more interactive, featuring a series of tests to collect your own personal attributes and health.
 But before you get caught up in the fascinating topics and experiments, make sure you visit the free-to-use Link Stations.